Install Blogima for Ghost in Chrome and Firefox

 • Remove trailing slashes.

-• Ensure it's a plain domain/subdomain like `example.com`.
+• Ensure it's a plain domain/subdomain, such as example.com.

 The content API key is invalid (verify fails)